Jose Miranda Player Props: Twins vs. Nationals

-Jose Miranda -- batting .225 with two doubles, two walks and five RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Washington Nationals, with Trevor Williams on the mound, on April 21 at 8:10 PM ET.
+On Saturday, Jose Miranda (.231 batting average in his past 10 games, with two doubles, two walks and five RBI) and the Minnesota Twins play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Jose Miranda Game Info & Props vs. the Nationals